linasc3-ai/rave-documentation/02-installation.md

 _(Note: if you have downloaded **Homebrew** in the past, please skip Step 1 and 2 and jump to the [Step 3](#step-3-use-brew-to-install-missing-libraries).)_

 [Homebrew](https://brew.sh/) is a package manager that adds system libraries missing from the Apple operating system.
-It can be installed by copying and pasting the following line into your terminal (**note:** the terminal can be found through searching the applications folder on your computer):
+It can be installed by copying and pasting the following line into the terminal (**note:** the terminal can be found through searching the applications folder on the computer):

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-If this is the first time that you install the Homebrew, the following questions might be prompted:
+If this is the first time installing Homebrew, the following questions might be prompted:

 ```
 ==> Checking for `sudo` access (which may request your password)...
 Password:
 ```

 Enter your user's password (*the password won't be displayed into the screen as you type for security reasons*).
-Once you've finish typing, press the `RETURN` or `ENTER` key to proceed.
+Once finished, press the `RETURN` or `ENTER` key to proceed.

 ```
 ==> This script will install: